MFriedman87/Project1/README.md

 Filebeat collects log events, which we use to track and monitor user log messages.

-Metricbeat collects metric data, which we use to track user system health and metrics.
+Metricbeat collects metric data, which we use to track system health and metrics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: